Istanbul Itinerary: Best places to visit in the city the straddles East and West

 Spending more than 4 days in the city also gives you enough time, not just to see the best places to visit in Istanbul but also to experience most of the things that this fascinating city has on offer – go shopping at traditional bazaars, take a food tour in this city, take a Turkish bath.

-Extending your trip to Turkey beyond Istanbul?
-If you are looking for sea, sand and ancient ruins, check out this post on Turkish beach holidays.
+If you are looking for sea, sand and beach resorts, check out this post on Turkish beach holidays.

 Pin it for later!